Garciat/gean/README.md

 ### Type hierarchies

-A dependency of given type `X` is exposed not only as `X` but also all of its super types, including generic interfaces.
+A dependency of a given type `X` is exposed not only as `X` but also all of its super types, including generic interfaces.

 ```python
 class A: pass